 SOUTH LUANGWA NATIONAL PARK

 Rated as one of the best wildlife areas in Southern Africa.
 The park, that covers 9050km2, has year-round access and is known for its high concentration of mammals, birds and reptiles.
-There are more than 60 different animal species and over 400 different bird species.
-The Luangwa river has the highest concentration of hippo’s and crocodiles in the region and the South Luangwa National Park is known as one of the best places to spot the elusive Leopard.
+There are over 60 different animal species and over 400 bird species.
+The Luangwa River has the highest concentration of hippos and crocodiles in the region, and the South Luangwa National Park is known as one of the best places to spot the elusive leopard.

-The park is home to several lion prides , civet, genet and hyena are regular sightings as well as large herds of elephants, buffalo’s and great numbers of puku’s in the open bushveld.
-Bushbuck and kudu stay cover in the shrubs but they are very relaxed on approach.
-The Thornicroft giraffe is unique to the Luangwa valley.
+The park is also home to several prides of lions, while civets, genets and hyenas are regular sightings, as well as large herds of elephants and buffalos, and great numbers of pukus in the open bushveld.
+Bushbucks and kudus prefer the cover of shrubs, but are very relaxed on approach, and you’re also likely to catch sight of Thornicroft’s giraffe, which is unique to the Luangwa Valley.

 10 reasons to visit South Luangwa